openstack-archive/fuel-docs/pages/release-notes/v4-1-havana-full.rst

 ========================================

-Mirantis, Inc. is releasing Mirantis OpenStack version 4.0.
-This generally available version of Mirantis OpenStack is based on the Havana release of OpenStack and includes support for deploying Ceilometer and Heat.
+Mirantis, Inc. is releasing Mirantis OpenStack version 4.1.
+This generally available version of Mirantis OpenStack is based on the latest stable Havana release of OpenStack and includes several important defect fixes to Mirantis OpenStack as well as some minor enhancements.

 These release notes supplement the product documentation and list enhancements, resolved issues, and known issues in this version.